-The Lakes Area Yoga Association was founded in 1995 as a not-for-profit association dedicated to bringing Yoga to the Lakes area.
+Lakes Area Yoga Association was founded in 1995 as a not-for-profit association dedicated to bringing yoga to the Lakes area.
 LAYA, and the late Healing Center, were the first organizations offering yoga in the Brainerd area.
 As yoga has grown in popularity, so have the number of places to find yoga in the area.
-We remain dedicated to what we are doing, and teaching, and try to provide an authentic and sincere slate of classes rather than "fitness-model-one-size-fits-all" style of yoga.
+We remain dedicated to what we are doing and teaching, providing an authentic and sincere slate of classes rather than a "fitness-model-one-size-fits-all" style of yoga.
 As a non-profit organization, we depend entirely on class fees to operate.

 E-RYT (Experienced Registered Yoga Teacher) and member of LAYA's board of directors.
 Sarah has been teaching since 2006 and specializes in gentle and restorative practices.